ERBringHorvath/regain_cl/README.md

 _________________________________________________________________________________

-**It is suggested that ReGAIN and all prerequisites are installed within a Conda environment**
+**We suggest that ReGAIN and all prerequisites are installed within a Conda environment**

 Download [miniforge](https://github.com/conda-forge/miniforge/)